ilabastida/ECA-Taller-Salamanca/recomendaciones.md

-## 20 RDM Best-Practice Recommendations
+# 20 RDM Best-Practice Recommendations

 These recommendations for Best Practice in Research Data Management are based on discussions between delegates and speakers at LEARN Project workshops in Europe and Latin America.
 The Workshops were held over the course of 2016/2017.

-# Policy & Leadership
+## Policy & Leadership
 Implementing a policy in institutions is key for setting up RDM services.
 The formulation of a policy is the starting point from which an institution and its researchers can understand assigned roles and responsibilities.
 1. Senior management can, and should, lead the way but it is equally important for a multidisciplinary range of stakeholders (e.g. scientific researchers, libraries, research funders, corporations, IT departments), including external experts such as legal advisers to be involved in a policy’s formulation.
 2. Research Data Management (RDM) offices or teams should be established, and staff identified to collate and co-ordinate activity across the many stakeholders.
 3. A successful policy should make it easy, fast, interesting and rewarding for researchers to make data available, leading to lower administrative burdens.
-4. According to the LERU Roadmap for Research Data1
-, definitions of research data and RDM should be a feature of any RDM policy.
+4. According to the LERU Roadmap for Research Data, definitions of research data and RDM should be a feature of any RDM policy.
 Finding the common ground between disciplinary practice and central institutional demands is a key component of this.
 5. Clear guidance on access to data (eg. open, closed, restricted) and on how, and when, data